Julie Davis, PhD

-Welcome to my private practice, where I specialize in working with women, children, and families.
-I invite you to read through my information below and contact me with any questions as you work to find a therapist who will be the right fit for you or your child and family.
+Welcome to my private practice, where I specialize in working with adult women.
+I invite you to read through my information below and contact me with any questions as you work to find a therapist who will be the right fit for you.

 Areas of Expertise

-I have expertise in working with young adult and adult women who are experiencing anxiety and depression related to life challenges and changes.
-These could include but are not limited to, relationship transitions, a new job, going to college, loss of a loved one, infertility, pregnancy, becoming a parent, children moving away from home.
+I have expertise working with young adult and adult women who are experiencing anxiety and depression related to life challenges and changes.
+These could include but are not limited to relationship transitions, career changes, going to college, infertility, pregnancy, and becoming a parent.

 We will work together to clarify your concerns and identify realistic goals.
 I will help you build on your existing personal strengths, enhance your social support network, and challenge ways of thinking that are contributing to your distress.
 I will ask you to be an active participant in your treatment and work on strategies between sessions to optimize your progress.

-I do not provide medications, but I will refer you or your child to medical providers if I believe medication would be a helpful adjunct to therapy.
+I do not provide medications, but I will refer you to a medical provider if I believe medication would be a helpful adjunct to therapy.

 Approach to Therapy